michaelssavage/plantbassd/posts/top-ten-releases/michael-22-12-22.md

 </div>
 <div class="col clubGuide">

 This album “is essentially about the desire for hedonism and excess being amplified when faced with apocalyptic omens and the annihilation of the familiar.”
-The themes are sex heavy but I think it works perfectly as the soundtrack for the first-person shooter DOOM.
+Sex heavy themes portrayed by the sounds and artwork but I think it works perfectly as the soundtrack for first-person shooters like DOOM.
 An intoxicating dark techno ride (ha), ‘Miasma Of Filth’ is my no.1.

 Listen here: <a class="btn btn-outline-dark" role="button" href="https://open.spotify.com/album/0C9ABNbjiWHQsbgOoqNqnW" rel="noopener noreferrer" target="_blank">Spotify</a>